talkable/talkable-docs/source/android_sdk/integration/post_purchase.rst

 Now that we know what a Standalone campaign is, let’s take a look at one more type of Talkable campaign — Post Purchase.
 It is used to convert your existing customers into Advocates after they make a purchase.
-It has the same flow as a basic Standalone campaign except this is gated by a purchase and shown to a customer immediately after.
+It has the same flow as a basic Standalone campaign except this is gated by a purchase and shown to a customer immediately after it.

 Post Purchase campaign usually looks like a pop up right after a user made a purchase.
 This campaign initializes on the order confirmation page and captures order details parameters.
 You